Tiffany-Bergett/Data_projects_TripleTen/Zomato/README.md

 - `'Segmentations'`: Created table for analysis and to maintain the integrity of original files.
 Housing all segments and RFM scores needed for inclusion.
 - `'RFM Table'`: Created table for analysis and to maintain the integrity of original files.
 Housing all RFM calculations.

-#### Description:
-- This was a Customer Segmentation Analysis.
-- 2 pages in Power BI.
-- Includes KPI cards, Pie charts, bar charts, and RFM analysis.

 #### Assumptions:
 - The provided test datasets are accurate, complete, and consistent.
 - Missing values or inconsistencies are minimal and will not significantly impact the analysis.
 - The column descriptions accurately reflect the content of each table.
 - The provided tables (orders and users) contain all the necessary information for the chosen analysis.
 - Zomato's business context and industry trends are considered while interpreting the data.

-#### Process:
-I first learned of the problem presented in its entirety and its requirements for approval.
-Then, I chose software and created my first submission, the "Decomposition Plan".
-After, I analyzed the data and created visualizations and dashboards for a second submission.
-Lastly, I presented my findings in a report as my 3rd and final submission piece.

 #### Findings:
 1. Customers mostly consist of 23-year-old unmarried men.